LifeSmarts is run by the National Consumers League to create empowered, informed young people.

 Brittani Lee

-Brittani Lee is a County Extension 4-H Agent with University of Georgia Extension/Georgia 4-H, and began serving as a co-Coordinator with Dr. Courtney Brown in 2018.
+Brittani Lee is a County Extension Coordinator with the University of Georgia Extension/Georgia 4-H, and began serving as a Coordinator in 2018.
 Lee was a LifeSmarts coach and has served as a member of the Georgia State LifeSmarts committee since 2013.
 Georgia 4-H offers the LifeSmarts program because it embodies the Georgia 4-H mission of assisting youth in acquiring knowledge, developing life skills, and forming attitudes that will enable them to become self-directing, productive and contributing members of society.
 Her favorite part of LifeSmarts is watching youth develop into knowledgeable young adults and gain confidence through their participation in the program.

 Theresa Kong Kee is an investor Education Specialist with the Hawaii Department of Commerce and Consumer Affairs, Office of the Securities Commissioner.
 She became the co-coordinator in 2013 and started co-running the program with Gloryana Akapo in 2018.
 Theresa believes LifeSmarts offers a unique opportunity for students to learn about real consumer and financial topics that will help them now, and in their future.
 The content, friendships and overall experience can be life-changing for many students!
 Her favorite part of LifeSmarts at the state level, is seeing the excitement of the students as they give it their all to win and represent Hawaii at the national competition.
 At the national level, she enjoys seeing the Hawaii team participate and embrace the total experience that NCL provides through the competition and supporting events.
 After 5 years, she can truly say that the LifeSmarts Program is more than a competition, it’s an excellent opportunity for students to grow and better themselves both academically and personally.